How can you have a blog called Couple Money without discussing the topic of joint vs separate accounts?

 I want to start off saying that what we do as a couple with our money has worked well for us.
 Is it a perfect system?
 No, but we’ve been productive with our finances and have a good communication system.

-First, I need to give you some back ground information and show you how we evolved with our finances .
+First, I need to give you some background and show you how we shifted with our finances.